unimi-dse/15f07018/README.md

 ## Dataset

-The package provides a dataset containing the ids for the _Coding for Data Science and Data Management_ exam, R module (2019/2020) from https://github.com/unimi-dse
+The package provides a dataset containing the ids for the exam _Coding for Data Science and Data Management_, R module (2019/2020) from https://github.com/unimi-dse

 ```R
 # dataset documentation